Village School Teachers & Staff

 Gay is a parent of four children who attended and enjoyed the Village School.
 She has had many roles at the school over the years, including parent, board member, and board chair.
 Gay is active in the Milton Early Childhood Alliance, and after a career as a physical therapist, decided to pursue a second career in education.
 She received her Masters of Early Education degree from UMass Boston in 2011 and has been employed at the Village School since 2008, first as a part-time employee and now as a Lead teacher.
 Gay feels passionate about sharing her love of science and the exploration of nature with the children in her classroom.
 In her free time, she likes to read, walk her two dogs, perform yoga and enjoys watching her children participate in their many sports.

 Amelia received a BA in Child Youth and Community with a concentration in Preschool.
-Prior to joining The Village School 6 years ago she was a pre-kindergarten teacher in Newton and before that she was a preschool teacher on the Cape.
+Prior to joining The Village School in 2012, she was a pre-kindergarten teacher in Newton and before that she was a preschool teacher on the Cape.
 She is devoted to children and teaching and has served as a member of the Board of Directors at her previous school.
 In her spare time, Amelia likes to spend time with her husband and their two year old daughter.
 She and her husband also own a Lebanese restaurant in Jamaica Plain.
 Her favorite part of working with children is watching them grow up and learn so much throughout the year.

-Karen joined the Village School two years ago.
+Karen joined the Village School in 2016.
 Prior to working at the Village School Karen was an Art teacher.
 Karen especially enjoys combining her love of art with her love of teaching.
 Karen lives in Milton with her family, including her three children who all attended the Village School.
 She is so happy to be back working with this wonderful community!
 In her spare time, Karen loves to travel with her family and learn about new places, cooking, making fairy houses, practicing yoga and walking her dog.
 Karen holds a Masters in Education from Bridgewater State University.